Last Updated on July 1, 2020 by Scott Krager

 So what is it?

-Although RAID is a different beast altogether, you should know about it while buying a NAS storage for yourself.
+Although RAID is a different beast altogether, you should know about the basic level while buying a NAS storage for yourself.

 The primary purpose of RAID is to improve data reliability and performance improvement.
 Usually, drives of same storage capacity are recommended for RAID.

-RAID-enabled systems are used at every place where you just can't afford to lose data.
-There are different levels of RID, with each having their pros and cons.
+RAID-enabled systems are used at every place where you just can’t afford to lose data.
+There are different levels of RAID, with each having their pros and cons.

 RAID 0 combines the storage capacity of more than two disk drives to form a connected single disk drive.
 That single drive will have maximum bandwidth and size, but data redundancy is sacrificed here.

 So, if any of your hard drives has an issue, all of the hard drives will be affected.
-That's why RAID 0 isn't useful for data redundancy.
+That’s why RAID 0 isn’t used for data redundancy.

 Like RAID 0, at least two drives are required for RAID 1.
 Same data is simultaneously written on these drives which result in these drives being ditto copies of each other.